-Just a reminder: PSP member posts are not checked for accuracy.
-The content is for general informational purposes only and is not a substitute for medical advice.
-ParkSlopeParents.com is not intended to, and does not, provide medical advice diagnosis or treatment.
-Never disregard professional medical advice, or delay in seeking it, because of something you have read on the PSP Yahoo!
-Group or on the http://www.parkslopeparents.com/ website.
-Never rely on information in an e-mail or on our web site in place of seeking professional medical advice.
+Important Message from Park Slope Parents (PSP): Just a reminder, PSP member posts are not checked for accuracy.
+The content is for general informational purposes only and is not a substitute for medical advice. www.parkslopeparents.com is not intended to, and does not, provide medical advice diagnosis or treatment.
+Never disregard professional medical advice, or delay in seeking it, because of something you have read on the PSP groups or on the www.parkslopeparents.com website.

-Natural childbirth takes some planning ahead in terms of selecting an appropriate provider and environment for your birth.
+Unmedicated childbirth takes some planning ahead in terms of selecting an appropriate provider and environment for your birth.
 Here are a few tips to make the process easier:

-- Choose a Method: Consider your options for different childbirth methods.
+- Choose a method: Consider your options for different childbirth methods.
 Some popular ones are the Bradley Method, the Birthing from Within Method, Lamaze, and Hypnobirthing.
 Choose a class that caters to a particular method or one that mixes and matches from different techniques.
 In addition, think very seriously before choosing a class that is offered at the hospital where you plan on giving birth.
 Private teachers are not limited in any way as to what they can teach; many in-hospital teachers are.
 Talk to the teacher first and see if you like his or her philosophy and chemistry.
 Check out the Park Slope Parents guide to local childbirth instructors.

-- Choose a Provider: Make sure your ideas about your birth experience are compatible with your provider's.
+- Choose a provider who is on board: Make sure your ideas about your birth experience are compatible with your provider's.
 Ask about his or her attitudes towards fetal monitoring, IV fluids, and labor-inducing medications.
 Find out what your provider's C-section and episiotomy rates are.
 Find out the same information about your provider's practice (if you will be delivered by the provider on call) and the hospital or birthing center where the provider delivers.
 If you've been involved with a provider who doesn't seem compatible, investigate the possibility of switching to a new one.
 Switching late in the game may seem uncomfortable, but giving birth with someone you have lost trust in is far worse.

-- If you wish to have a natural birth, it will usually be easier in a birthing center, whether it is inside or outside of a hospital (or at home, of course).
+- If you wish to have a unmedicated birth, it will usually be easier in a birthing center, whether it is inside or outside of a hospital (or at home, of course).
 When laboring in either a birthing center or at home, you do the monitoring.
 You will not be interrupted, whether you are in the tub, on a birth ball, or sitting on the toilet.
 All labor and delivery wards use external electronic fetal monitoring, and even when administered intermittently, you must still accommodate the machine.

-- If you choose to deliver naturally in a hospital, it's often a good idea to have additional support, such as a labor doula.
+- If you choose to deliver unmedicated in a hospital, it's often a good idea to have additional support, such as a labor doula.
 You may consider spending as much of your early labor as possible at home or out and about before you check into the hospital.
 The earlier in your labor that you admit yourself to a hospital, the more likely you are to have medical interventions such as monitoring and labor-inducing drugs.
 Please see our guide to local hospitals and birthing centers for parents' comments about their experiences.

 Comments about Home Birth

 - "Anyone considering home birth should really think about keeping the number of people attending the birth small.
-Feeling as uninhibited as possible is one of the keys to a successful natural birth.
+Feeling as uninhibited as possible is one of the keys to a successful natural birth."